MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 To see a breakdown of the number of reviews per category, select **Show details**.

 ## Responding to customer reviews

-You can use the Windows Store Dev Center dashboard to send responses to many of your customers' reviews.
+You can use the Windows Store Dev Center dashboard, the Windows Store reviews API, or the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws) to send responses to many of your customers' reviews.
 For more info, see [Respond to customer reviews](respond-to-customer-reviews.md).

 Here are some additional actions you may wish to consider, based on the ratings and reviews you're seeing.